pgn674/xscreensaver-wayland-enhancement/README.md

 # XScreenSaver Wayland Enhancement
 ## Enhanced Blanker and Locker for XScreenSaver on Wayland
 [XScreenSaver](https://www.jwz.org/xscreensaver/) is a screen saver collection built for the X11 Window System / X.Org Server.
 Wayland / Mutter can kind of run XScreenSaver, but some features are missing or unreliable, even if you have XWayland.
-XScreenSaver will [likely never](https://www.jwz.org/blog/2023/09/wayland-and-screen-savers/) be ported to Wayland.
+XScreenSaver will [likely never](https://www.jwz.org/blog/2023/09/wayland-and-screen-savers/) be ported to Wayland. ...Or, [maybe it will](https://www.jwz.org/blog/2025/07/xscreensaver-6-11/).

 But I love the silly little hacks, because I have joy in my heart.
 And I would be OK running a mostly reliable screen locker, because I operate in a mostly secure physical environment, but my company still requires the semblance of machine security.
-And so I wrote up some hacky scripts to run as hacky services, to make XScreenSaver kind of work a little bit better on Wayland.
+And so I wrote up some hacky scripts to run as hacky services, to make XScreenSaver kind of work a little bit better with GNOME on Wayland.
 ## What You Get
 There are two scripts and services:
 1. One that monitors user idleness using the system native idle reporter, and activates the screensaver after a given idle time.